 It is very close to everything in the downtown area.
 I wouldn’t personally say it’s in walking distance from Old Town but you could walk it if you wanted to.

 We have also stayed at The Cozy Inn which is located in the same general area and it was COZY to say the least.

-However, if you’re planning to do a lot in the Old Town area, it may be worth having closer quarters!
+However, if you’re planning to do a lot in the historic district including a walk around Old City, it may be worth having closer quarters!